crachecode/tajine/README.md

 Original Images should be placed in `tajine/public/img/originals` directory.

-Image at any dimension can then be accessed in HTTP following one of these URL syntaxes :
+Images at any dimension can then be accessed via HTTP following this URL syntax :

 `{name}.{width}x{height}.{method}.{quality}.{upsize}.{extension}`